 The one crazy thing in Japan about bikes is that in most cases it’s illegal to just park them anywhere.
 Instead you have to park them in designated paid bike parking lots.
 In most cases you’ll have to feed a bike parking machine twice a day ranging anywhere from $1 to $6.
 Most are around $2/day.
 If you don’t park your bike in a designated lot, and just lock it up anywhere, it may be impounded by the police.
 Not a good idea.

 The bike parking lots are a bit crazy – the machines are usually in Japanese only, and at first don’t appear to work consistently.
-Usually you roll your bike up on a rack at a lot, you’ll hear a click, then you pay.
-To pay, in most cases, you enter your slot number, then press a button, then enter the amount shown on the display.
+Usually you roll your bike up on a rack at a lot, you’ll hear a click.
+In most cases you pay when you come back to get your bike out.
+To pay, in most cases, you enter your slot number on the machine, then press a button, then enter the amount shown on the display.
 There’s also a button for a receipt if you wish.
 The weird thing is some lots allow free parking for the first few hours, so even if you try to put ¥ in initally, the machine will tell you you’ve already paid – but in Japanese on the display.
 In these cases it’s only later (like 6 hours later) that you’re required to pay again.
-This cann confuse the hell out of you.
+This can confuse the hell out of you.
 If you’re not sure after locking your bike in the rack, and you don’t read Japanese, try to ask a local what the machine is telling you.
 In most cases it’s telling you you’ve already paid (i.e. that it’s free for the first X number of hours).
 You’ll need to come back in 6 hours to see if you need to pay again.
 It may take some time to get used to the machines.

 Other types of bike parking racks have a box + slot for coins on each rack itself – along with a long thick wire cable used to secure the bike.
 These machines you feed coins into directly and are harder to use.